Two-color Soergel calculus and simple transitive 2-representations: Introduction

 The simple transitive $2$-representations with quivers of type $\typeA$ and $\typeD$ were constructed intrinsically in \cite{KMMZ}.
 The ones of type $\typeA$ are equivalent to the aforementioned higher rank cell $2$-re\-presen\-tations, due to Mazorchuk--Miemietz \cite{MM1}, and can be constructed as subquotients of the $2$-category of Soergel bimodules, as in any finite Coxeter type.
 The type $\typeD$ simple transitive $2$-representations of $\dihedral{n}$, for $n>5$ even, were constructed in \cite{KMMZ} using an involution on the cell $2$-representations, mimicking a construction in \cite{MM}.
 Both constructions do not take into account the $\Z$-grading of the Soergel bimodules, but the $2$-representations admit a unique compatible grading.

 In this paper, we construct {\em all} graded simple transitive $2$-representations of the small quotient of the Soergel bimodules of type $\dihedral{n}$ by {\em different} means.
 We use Elias' \cite{El1} diagrammatic version of the latter $2$-category, the so-called two-color Soergel calculus.
-More precisely, given a Dynkin diagram of type $\typeA,\typeD$ or $\typeE$ with a bipartition, we define two degree-preserving, self-adjoint endofunctors $\functors$ and $\functort$ on the module category over the corresponding quiver -- which is a zigzag algebra of type $\ADE$ -- and a natural transformation between composites of them for each generating diagram in the two-color Soergel calculus, such that all diagrammatic relations are preserved.
+More precisely, given a Dynkin diagram of type $\typeA,\typeD$ or $\typeE$ with a bipartition, we define two degree-preserving, self-adjoint endofunctors $\functors$ and $\functort$ on the module category over the corresponding quiver -- which is a zigzag algebra of type $\ADE$ -- and, for each generating diagram in the two-color Soergel calculus, a natural transformation between composites of them such that all diagrammatic relations are preserved.

 Moreover, we show that two graded simple transitive $2$-representations are equivalent if and only if the corresponding bipartite graphs are isomorphic (as bipartite graphs).
 Finally, we also determine when graded simple transitive $2$-representations decategorify to isomorphic representations of the corresponding Hecke algebra, using a purely graph-theoretic property.